 CoAspire’s Team

-There is another very long list.
-And that is the list of folks who have directly helped CoAspire: as civilian, government and military leaders who chose to contract with us, as senior advisors, friends, family, and others who have contracted with us, inspired us, and helped us grow.
+There is a very long list of people who have directly helped CoAspire: as civilian, government and military leaders who chose to contract with us, as senior advisors, friends, family, and others who have advocated for their companies to subcontract to us for work, who helped us grow.
+This list of people have inspired us, and helped us grow.
 You know who you are, and thanks.

-CoAspire’s CEO, Doug Denneny (Right) with Representative Rob Wittman (Left) at a Navy League event honoring Rep. Elaine Luria (September 2022)
+CoAspire’s CEO, Doug Denneny with Representative Rob Wittman at a Capitol Hill event.

-Doug has had a very successful career as a naval officer, industry executive, consultant, lobbyist, technology innovator and entrepreneur.
+Doug has had a very successful career as a naval officer, industry executive, technology innovator and entrepreneur.

 Rear Admiral Greg Harris, USN, Ret., joined CoAspire in 2022 and is our Senior Vice President.
 Since completing his Navy career in 2021, Rear Admiral (Ret.)
 Harris has served as Vice President of Navy Systems for The Boeing Company.